corrode/corrode.github.io/content/blog/named-parameters-at-home/index.md

 I agree with Steve.
 In fact, I think I agree slightly more strongly than Steve does. :)

-Steve has warmed to named parameters.
-I think we can get most of what we want without adding language features, by leaning into what Rust already provides.
+Steve has warmed to named parameters, but I think we can get most of what we want without adding language features.
+Instead, we can lean into what Rust already provides.
 That goes for named parameters, defaults, function overloading, and, regrettably or otherwise, variadic arguments.

 None of these substitutes is *quite* the feature you get in Python, Ruby, C++, or Kotlin.
-That’s the point.
+But that’s the point.
 They tend to give you maybe 80% of the ergonomics while preserving the property Steve cares about: there is considerably less magic in figuring out what a call means.

 The recurring pattern is that Rust takes something another language puts into **function-call semantics** and represents it with an ordinary piece of the type system instead.
 I think that’s usually a pretty good trade.